 Based on personal and patient experiences, however, the doctors and researchers we spoke with were able to offer a general idea of how long you may need to fast to reap certain benefits, which we'll dive into below.

 So, how long do you need to fast for the different benefits?

-While the specific point at which you enter ketosis will depend on a number of factors, including what you ate during your last meal, this typically happens within 12 to 22 hours of a meal—once you've burned through your glycogen stores (i.e., the carbs stored in your muscles and liver).
+While the specific point at which you enter ketosis4 will depend on a number of factors, including what you ate during your last meal, this typically happens within 12 to 22 hours of a meal—once you've burned through your glycogen stores (i.e., the carbs stored in your muscles and liver).

-Pedre agrees that around 16 hours is a good daily fasting window for many (i.e., confining your eating to an eight-hour time frame), but, he says, "you might not start seeing bigger benefits like autophagy until you reach 24 hours."
+Pedre agrees that around 16 hours is a good daily fasting window for many (i.e., confining your eating to an eight-hour time frame and known as 16:8 fasting), but, he says, "You might not start seeing bigger benefits like autophagy until you reach 24 hours."

-"My opinion is that a longer [24-hour] episode without any caloric intake done a few times per month over decades is likely the best approach for preventing chronic diseases because it is feasible to do consistently over a lifetime—the period of time that chronic diseases like coronary artery disease and diabetes develop," says Benjamin Horne, Ph.D., a genetic epidemiologist who is currently conducting a trial evaluating the effectiveness of a once-per-week 24-hour water-only fast.
+"My opinion is that a longer [24-hour] episode without any caloric intake done a few times per month over decades is likely the best approach for preventing chronic diseases because it is feasible to do consistently over a lifetime—the period of time that chronic diseases like coronary artery disease and diabetes develop," says Benjamin Horne, Ph.D., a genetic epidemiologist who conducted a trial evaluating the effectiveness of a once-per-week 24-hour water-only fast.

 Fasts up to 36 hours have also shown promise for people with type 2 diabetes, says Pedre, but these would absolutely need to be done under the supervision of a medical professional.

 "What matters more, I think, is the duration of fasting that works for you," says Pedre.
 "If you can't stick with it or it isn't working for whatever reason—say, you can't concentrate—that's a sign benefits are starting to drop off and you may need to scale back."